iyedb/carn-vehicule-detection/writeup_template.md

 #### 2. Final choice of HOG parameters.

-I tried various combinations of parameters and the ones that I retained allowed the classfier used later to perform very well on the test dataset.
-I guess the kind of images of this application 8 gradient orientations where enough to capture the signature of the shape of a car and distinguish cars from non cars objects. indeed, using more orientations did not help improve the classifier accuracy.
+I tried various combinations of parameters and the ones that I kept allowed the classfier used later to perform very well on the test dataset.
+I guess for the kind of images of this application, 8 gradient orientations where enough to capture the signature of the shape of a car and distinguish cars from non cars objects. indeed, using more orientations did not help improve the classifier accuracy.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using as show in the classifier.ipynb notebook.
+I trained a linear SVM using as shown in the classifier.ipynb notebook.
 I used 0.8 and of the dataset for training the SVM and the remaining data samples to test the accurary which was high at 0.9924.

 ### Sliding Window Search